Justintime50/nginx-php-docker/README.md

 - `PHP-FPM/OPcache` for fast performance in the browser and on the CLI
 - `Nginx` serves as the web host and reverse proxy
-- `msmtp` is installed and configured (see `config/msmtprc`) to send mail locally for testing via apps like `Mailcatcher` which will work out of the box (if Mailcatcher container is titled `mailcatcher`)
+- `msmtp` is installed and configured (see `config/msmtprc`) out of the box to send email to `Mailtrap`.
+Alternatively configure for your use-case in production
 - `mysql_pdo` is installed as the driver for database connections
 - `gd` is installed for image processing
-- `zip` is installed for items that may need that
+- `zip` is installed for items that may need that (Laravel)
-- `composer` is installed and ready to use to setup all your PHP dependencies
+- `composer` is installed and ready to setup all your PHP dependencies
-- `npm` is installed and ready to use to setup all your Node dependencies
+- `npm` is installed and ready to setup all your Node dependencies

 ## Platforms